wolkenheim/spring-kafka-avro/README.md

 service and asserting that they are what we expect them to be.
 I will be honest here - this is quite redundant.
 Passing in object in and expecting the same object to be passed on.
 However, it is a test at least.

+## 6. Unit test for the producer
+A simple test mocks the KafkaTemplate, captures its argument and asserts that the producer has passed the Product to the KafkaTemplate.
+Nothing fancy is happening here.

 ---